markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-Closing fences may be indented by 0-3 spaces, and their indentation
+Closing fences may be preceded by up to three spaces of indentation, and their
-need not match that of the opening fence:
+indentation need not match that of the opening fence:

 ```````````````````````````````` example
 ```